Chester’s Winter Watch Parade

 In addition the parade has added a spectacular fire breathing finale, with the Chester Re-enactment group joining as the Chester Watch and a group of giant skeletons, Roman Tours have also joined adding the Midsummer Watch Chariot and a skeleton Emperor .

-The Parade starts at 7pm, from the Forum Shopping Centre.
+The Parade starts at 7pm, from Chester Town Hall Square.
 The parade continues around the City centre including St Werburgh Street, Northgate Street and Bridge Street.
-There are performances including dance, fire breathing and sword fights in Eastgate Street outside Brown’s of Chester and in the Town Hall Square.
+The parades include dance, fire breathing and music.

 Visit the Cast List page for more pictures of the Winter Watch Parades